LeoKaynan/Prop-Proxy/README.md

 Prop-Proxy allows you to intercept getters and setters of class attributes through decorators

 ## Installation
-This package has to be used with Typescript
+This package need to be used with Typescript

 ```sh
 npm install prop-proxy --save